Caleb-J773/DigiShell/README.md

 **Terminal:**
 - prompt_toolkit - terminal UI library

-## Common Issues

-**Can't connect to FLDIGI:**
-1. Make sure FLDIGI is actually running
-2. Check that XML-RPC is enabled in FLDIGI settings
-3. Verify port 7362 isn't being blocked
-4. Check your firewall if you're still having issues

-5.
-**TUI looks weird:**
-1. Your terminal might not support colors - try a different terminal
-2. Try resizing the window
-3. Make sure you're using Python 3.10 or newer

 ## Want to contribute?

 Feel free to open issues or submit pull requests.
 I'm happy to look at improvements or bug fixes.

 ---
-Built as a fun project to make portable digital operations simpler.
-It's not meant to replace FLDIGI, just make it easier to control when you're in the field or accessing your station remotely.